 At $12M+ annual Shopify GMV, Polar genuinely becomes the right tool for the attribution and BI layer.
 The pricing fits, the attribution stack is best-in-class, and the dedicated CSM pays for itself.

 Bolt on a POD-aware supplier cost layer for any Printify or Printful volume.
-PodVector at the Scale tier complements Polar at this stage rather than replacing it.
+PodVector AI at the Scale tier complements Polar at this stage rather than replacing it.

 If you're agency or multi-store: weight unlimited users heavily

 Polar's "unlimited users" pricing is genuinely valuable when you're adding agency partners, contractors, or a five-person ops team.
-PodVector does the same on every tier.
+PodVector AI does the same on every tier.
 Either way, don't pick a per-seat tool here.

 For a deeper view of how AI-native analytics plays out in this category specifically, the complete guide to AI analytics for Print-on-Demand covers the broader picture beyond a single vendor.